|

 Fabric Welcome Banner

-Pairing it with a tall floral arrangement anchors the banner, so it doesn’t disappear in open reception layouts or wide spaces.
+Pairing it with tall florals anchors the banner so it doesn’t disappear in open spaces, and the soft texture suits garden or vineyard receptions perfectly.

 @sulitdesign